Mental Incapacity under German Inheritance Law

 - Severity of the dementia;

-- the length of time in which the testator suffered from dementia;
+- the length of time during which the testator suffered from dementia;

 - development of the dementia;